-The School of Law at Washington and Lee University has launched a new legal clinic focusing on misdemeanor criminal defense.
-Law students working in the Criminal Justice Clinic will represent in district and circuit court indigent clients facing criminal charges including assault, driving while intoxicated, shoplifting, and marijuana possession.
+The Criminal Justice Clinic focuses on misdemeanor criminal defense.
+Law students working in the Criminal Justice Clinic represent in district and circuit court indigent clients facing criminal charges including assault, driving while intoxicated, shoplifting, and marijuana possession.

-The Clinic will represent low-income clients from Lexington, Rockbridge County and surrounding areas and receive case assignments directly from the courts.
-Operating on a completely pro bono basis, the Clinic will take no money from clients and will not receive compensation from the court system.
-King estimates the Clinic will handle 40-60 cases each year.
+The Clinic represents low-income clients from Lexington, Rockbridge County and surrounding areas and receives case assignments directly from the courts.
+Operating on a completely pro bono basis, the Clinic takes no money from clients and does not receive compensation from the court system.
+The Clinic handles 40-60 cases each year.

 The Clinic is directed by Prof. J.D.
 King.
 For more information about the Clinic and to learn about eligibility requirements, contact Prof. King at 540.458.8518.

 Clinic director J.D.
 King, who was himself a public defender for the District of Columbia, hopes that the clinic better prepares students planning on career in criminal defense for the challenges and frustrations of an often understaffed and underfunded public defender system.

 "It's not unusual for public defenders to represent over fifty clients at a time," says King.
 "Our students rarely have more than two ongoing cases, and this allows them to learn the real way to try a case, to leave no stone unturned.
 They are able to focus on a case in a way that is not always possible in a high volume criminal defense practice."